 “Intense.
 Mind-blowing.
 Amazing people.
 Unforgettable.
 Life-changing.
 Brain fry.
 A moment of real growth.
 Nothing like it.
 My world of opportunities just expanded.”

 These statements are common descriptions used by 10th and 11th grade students across the United States and Latin America to explain the Lorenzo de Zavala Youth Legislative Session (LDZ), NHI's flagship leadership development experience.

 What is the LDZ?
 An eight-day intensive leadership experience filled with unexpected and unplanned challenges and hurdles, the LDZ is an opportunity for young people to learn how to navigate, manage and create large organizations by taking charge of their own youth government.
 Since 1982, students from over 20 states and four Latin American nations have convened at one of six locations to play this leadership game of vision, influence and construction of communities of the future.

-The LDZ, or Lorenzo de Zavala Youth Legislative session, is a competitive and transformative experience crafted for future community leaders.
+The LDZ is a competitive and transformative experience crafted for future community leaders.
 Students form a cohort of 150 delegates ages 16-17 in community positions that propose, review, and adopt policies to advance the Latino community.
 The week-long quest covers a broad array of skills, competencies, personal growth opportunities, social relevance, and topics of national and international relevance to Latino quality of life.

-This year, NHI will host three in-person LDZ programs and one digital LDZx (virtual) and will primarily serve former Great Debate and GDx students.
-For more information on availability for new NHI members, please email firstname.lastname@example.org.
+This year, NHI will host four in-person LDZ programs and one digital LDZx (virtual).
+For more information on availability for new NHI members, please email firstname.lastname@example.org or continue reading below.

 Who is eligible to apply for the LDZ?